If you want to know what is TSA lock is, then you should read the complete information regarding TSA given below.

-- Slowly turn the first dial to any number and listen carefully until there is an audible click.
+- Turn the first dial to any number and listen carefully until there is an audible click.
 That means that is the correct number.

-- Leave the number you clicked on the first dial and repeat the process on the other two dials.
+- Leave the first dial with the correct number and repeat the process for the next two or three dials.

-#7 What should I look for in a TSA approved lock?
+What should I look for in a TSA-approved Lock?

-There are a few things to keep in mind when buying TSA approved locks for your luggage.
+There are a few things to remember when buying TSA-approved locks for your luggage.

-The most essential thing to look for is the unique” Travel Sentry” logo.
-If the lock does not have this logo or designation, it is not a TSA approved lock and cannot be accessed with a universal key.
+An essential thing to look for is the unique” Travel Sentry” logo.
+If the lock does not have this logo or designation, it is not a TSA-approved lock and cannot be accessed with a universal key.

-A lot of TSA approved locks are designed and can be opened with a key or combination.
-If you like the idea that you can use combinations to open locks, we recommend buying a TSA approved lock with a 3 digit or 4 digit combination option.
+Many TSA-approved locks are designed and can be opened with a key or combination.
+If you like the idea that you can use combinations to open locks, I recommend buying a TSA-approved lock with a three-digit or four-digit combination option.